wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Hoffman         Expires 28 August 2023                 [Page 1]
+Kumari & Hoffman         Expires 12 October 2023                [Page 1]

-Internet-Draft               Reserve ALT TLD               February 2023
+Internet-Draft               Reserve ALT TLD                  April 2023

-   extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+   extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.

 Table of Contents